ChrisRu/logik/README.md

 ## How to use

 The app uses left and right click heavily.
 Use left click to move and drag new connections from the pins.
-Use right click to delete components and connections.
+Use right click to delete gates/chips and connections.

 ## Development